dejan2609/harshadranganathan.github.io/_posts/2021-08-09-externalized-configuration-approaches.md

 7. Proxy support is also available
 8. Configs can be accessed from multiple backends such as local, Git, S3 etc.

+### Pros

+1. Non spring apps can use the REST API to get the config

+### Cons

+1. Single point of failure in the absence of HA design - If cloud server is down then the pods won't get started
+2. Making cloud server highly available requires service discovery feature - either built-in Kubernetes service discovery or Eureka
+3. Config refresh using push model from Github requires Spring Cloud Bus so that we can refresh all the shared apps

+{% include donate.html %}
+{% include advertisement.html %}

 ## AWS App Config

 1. Validator has syntactic and semantic checks using schema or lambda function